 The Department's International Education Division can also provide a letter for students to carry with them which outlines some of the student's details (i.e. Name, ID Number, Nationality, Age and School) and reason for travel.

 For students transiting through Sydney (or other airports), ISCs should remain in regular contact throughout the day to ensure the student is managing with the additional health and security measures in place at the airport.
-Some students may find this confronting and may require additional support through hourly phone calls.
+Some students may find this confronting and may require additional support through regular phone calls.
 The frequency of contact should be based on the needs of the student.